cidengcnpq/qml/README.md

 ###  **● The *feature extraction* related functions are on files:**
   `Feature_generator_function.m`, `generate_statistics_features_KW51_bridge.m` and `generate_statistics_features_laboratory_frame.m`

+###  **● Pre-extracted features (statistics) are on directories:**
+  `Features - Statistics - KW51 bridge` and `Features - Statistics - Laboratory Frame`

 ###  **● The *QML* model computations related functions (in python) are on files:**
 `Links for QML model training code and result.xlsx` spreadsheet containing jupyter notebooks of each simulation

 > [!TIP]
 > <p align="justify">Jupyter QML notebooks can be run on Google Colab platform cloud CPUs, so partial training and testing results can be observed without needing to re-run the code!
+In order to run it by yourself, just upload the pre-extracted features.

 ###   **● The *k-means* computations related functions (in matlab) are on files:**
 `acc_kmeans_KW51.m" and "acc_kmeans_laboratory_frame.m`